Grace Halden

 Teaching

-I mainly modern and contemporary literature, creative writing, creative/critical writing, critical theory, cultural history, and medical humanities.
+I mainly teach modern and contemporary literature, creative writing, creative/critical writing, critical theory, cultural history, and medical humanities.
 I teach at all levels - foundation year, BA, MA, PHD.
 I am also a qualified teacher (QTS) in secondary school and further education.
 I have won a couple of teaching awards.

 As a qualified teacher of over ten years, I have a background in teaching English pre further education.
 I currently do outreach work in local schools offering workshops, seminars, lectures and CPD for staff.
 I am currently working with the English Association on forging connections between academia and schools.